CalebG15/Blackjack/README.md

-# gamez
+# Blackjack
-just some stuff i guess

-Blackjack:
   -get to 21 without going over
   -try to beat the (smart) dealer
+  -made w/ java